PWR 2GMJ: Why Write, Still

 Written Research-Based Argument

 (10-12 pages or 3000-3600 words of research-based writing) In this paper you will be invited to reimagine the academic essay.
-As a genre, it appears to have been replaced by ChatGPT.
-If we are going to write, and thus think, in ways that ChatGPT cannot, then what needs to change and what needs to remain?
-How can we retain the fundamental components of the essay (expository, discursive, researched, logical) while also drawing on the qualities of poetry that make its writing powerful, vulnerable, necessary?
-What might the academic essay, in its most contemporary, poetic form afford?
-What can your idiosyncratic, imaginative, logical mind do with this genre that a machine cannot?
+As a genre, it appears we can hand it over to ChatGPT.
+If we are going to write, and thus think, in ways that ChatGPT cannot, then what needs to change and what needs to stay the same?
+How can we retain the fundamental components of the essay (expository, discursive, researched, logical) while also drawing on the qualities of a more authentic rhetoric that make it powerful, vulnerable, uniquely yours, necessary?
+What might the academic essay, in its most contemporary, creative form afford?
+What can your mind do with this genre that a machine cannot?
 You will be supported in this process with workshops, peer review, much feedback and time for experimentation and revision.

 Delivery of Research

 (10 minutes of live oral presentation with multimedia support) As with the essay, you will be asked to draw on course readings/discussions/workshops and reimagine the parameters of the oral presentation.
 Can we rethink not only its purpose but its form in order to increase its exigence?
-We will draw, not least, on lyric traditions in theater, performance and slam poetry.
+We will draw on lyric traditions in theater, performance and slam poetry.

 NOTE: The course will include attendance at one of the Stegner Fellow poetry readings.
 Stanford’s 3rd annual spoken word event, “Poetry Live!” will also be happening at the Studio.
 The event is curated by lecturer in Creative Writing and former Stegner Fellow Hieu Minh Nguyen and hosts the award-winning poetry and multi-hyphenate talents of Safia Elhillo and Jamila Woods plus members of Stanford's Spoken Word Collective.
 Guest speakers.